 Homepage

-William Justice Bruehl (AKA Bill Bruehl) earned his PhD at The University Of Pennsylvania, and Is now Professor Emeritus of Theater Arts at Stony Brook University, New York.
-An artist/teacher/scholar, Bruehl’s primary academic interest is Free Play.
-He is the author of 25 plays for the stage.
-The National Endowment For The Arts awarded Bruehl a Fellowship for his work, which includes a volume exploring the psychological skills of performers, entitled The Technique of Inner Action.
-He wrote and performed the poems in his volume of narrative poetry, The Fearsome Colors of Forsythia, which is available on Audible.
-His memoir, A Pilgrimage Like no Other focuses on his search for identity and meaning in life.
-Turning his playwright’s skills to narrative fiction, Bill published 3 short story collections and the novel titled The Final Retreat from Yudam Ni, which is a character study of a fictional US Marine involved in the Korean War.
-Bruehl expects a second novel, working title, The Mistress of Surfaces, to be ready in early 2024; the central character of which is a fictional American transworman.
+William Justice Bruehl (AKA Bill Bruehl) earned his PhD at The University Of Pennsylvania and is now Professor Emeritus of Theater Arts at Stony Brook University, New York and Honorary Professor Emeritus at Clemson University, SC.
+An artist, teacher, and scholar, Bruehl’s primary academic interest is Free Play.
+He is the author of 25 plays for the stage and 8 volumes of fiction and nonfiction.
+The National Endowment For The Arts awarded Bruehl a Fellowship for his work, which includes a volume exploring the psychological skills of performers, entitled “The Technique of Inner Action.”
+He wrote and performed the poems in his volume of narrative poetry, “The Fearsome Colors of Forsythia,” which is available on “Audible.”
+His memoir, “A Pilgrimage Like no Other,” focuses on his search for identity and meaning in life.
+Turning his playwright’s skills to narrative fiction, Bill published three short story collections and the novel titled “The Final Retreat from Yudam Ni,” a character study of a fictional US Marine involved in the Korean War.
+Bruehl’s latest work, a novel entitled, “The Mistress of Surfaces” explores the journey of a fictional American transwoman through life.

 You can find more information about Bruehl on the About Page, and do click on the button below, which will take you to his page on Amazon.

-my books on amazon
+My books on amazon

 TO SEE MY BOOKS, CLICK BELOW

-my blog
+My blog

 Kipling, Tillman, and The Doctrine of Discovery